-How a "scrub dog" named Balto rose to the occasion and saved the town of Nome during the Great Race of Mercy in the winter of 1925.
+Learn how a "scrub dog" named Balto rose to the occasion and saved the town of Nome during the Great Race of Mercy in the winter of 1925.

 In 1925, residents of the small town of Nome, Alaska faced a potentially fatal epidemic and very few options to save them from death.
 Multiple teams of sled dogs came to their rescue, and residents continue to celebrate one unlikely hero to this day.

 In January of that fateful year, physicians in Nome began to witness symptoms of diphtheria among some of the townspeople.
 This provided ample grounds for worry: By 1921, the infectious nose and throat disease had already led to the deaths of over 15,000 U.S. citizens.

 The disease posed a particular danger to isolated towns, as treatment could often be found almost exclusively in urban centers.
 In the case of Nome, the only cure — an antitoxin — was located over 500 miles away in Anchorage.
 Add a brutal Alaskan winter that rendered almost all forms of travel impossible into the mix, and death seemed imminent.